OlderNed/python-guides/lists.md

 ## Tasks

-* Create a method that takes a list as an argument and adds a value to it
+* Create a function that takes a list as an argument and adds a value to it
-* Create a method that reverses a list
+* Create a function that reverses a list